stellar/django-polaris/docs/sep6_and_sep24/index.rst

 the integrations specific to each SEP.

-Polaris provides a set of base classes that should be subclassed for processing transactions, ``DepositIntegration`` and ``WithdrawalIntegration``.
+Polaris provides a set of base classes that should be subclassed for processing transactions, ``DepositIntegration``, ``WithdrawalIntegration``, and ``RailsIntegration``.

 These subclasses, along with several other integration functions, should be registered with Polaris once implemented.
 See the :doc:`Registering Integrations</register_integrations/index>` section for more information.

 Banking Rails
 ^^^^^^^^^^^^^

-Polaris doesn't have the information it needs to interface with an anchor's partner financial entities.
-That is why Polaris provides a set of integration functions for anchors to implement.
+One of the pieces of SEP-6 and SEP-24 Polaris cannot implement itself is the API connection to an anchor's partner financial entity.
+That is why Polaris provides a set of integration functions for anchors to implement themselves.

-Note that in future releases, some of these functions related to payment rails may be moved from ``DepositIntegration`` or ``WithdrawalIntegration`` to ``RailsIntegration``.

-.. autofunction:: polaris.integrations.DepositIntegration.poll_pending_deposits

-.. autofunction:: polaris.integrations.DepositIntegration.after_deposit
+.. autofunction:: polaris.integrations.RailsIntegration.poll_pending_deposits

-.. autofunction:: polaris.integrations.WithdrawalIntegration.process_withdrawal
+.. autofunction:: polaris.integrations.RailsIntegration.execute_outgoing_transaction

 Fee Integration
 ^^^^^^^^^^^^^^^